VorTECHsa/python-sdk/docs/endpoints/about-endpoints.md

 The endpoints module allows you to query Vortexa's data.

-The VortexaSDK currently contains 4 different endpoints:
+The VortexaSDK currently contains 5 different endpoints:

 1. Cargo Movements
+2. Vessel Movements
-2. Charterers
+3. Charterers
-3. Geographies
+4. Geographies
-4. Products
+5. Products
-5. Vessels
+6. Vessels

 Each endpoint offers either one, or both, of two different functionalities: